wp-plugins/quick-event-manager/readme.txt

 == Changelog ==

+= 1.3 =
+*	Added styling option for the month display

 = 1.2 =
-*	Calender now shows the local date format.
+*	Added locale for the date format

 = 1.1 =
-*	Reomved a div that shouldn't be there and was causing some alignemnt problems
+*	Reomved a div that shouldn't be there and was causing alignemnt problems

 = 1.0 =
 *	Initial Issue